Lisbon, the capital of Portugal, is a city with a unique culture, and picturesque sights that will stay in your memory for years to come.

 The most usual places where they operate are crowded train stations, airports and shopping areas.

 If you’re using the subway, make sure you sit next to someone and avoid empty carriages.

 Pickpockets trying to steal any type of purse, luggage or shopping bag is a serious issue in Lisbon, and there is even a voice message reminding people of this in most metro and train stations.

 - Visas - For many countries, visas are not required for any stays shorter than 90 days.
 Any longer than that, you might have to obtain a visa.
 Make sure your passport is valid for at least six months from your planned date of return.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Currency - Europe is the official currency in Lisbon.
+- Currency - Euro is the official currency in Lisbon.
 Portugal is cheaper than most top destinations in Europe, but it's similar to Spain, so plan on spending between 50 and 70 euros a day including accommodation.
 ATMs are widely available and credit cards accepted in most establishments.

 - Weather - Lisbon is one of the warmest cities in Europe.
 It has a temperate moist forest climate, characterized by wet winters and dry summers.
 July is the hottest month in Algarve with an average temperature of 24°C and the coldest month is January at 12°C with as much as 12 hours of sunshine in August.

 - Airports - The busiest airport in Lisbon is Humberto Delgado Airport, sometimes referred to as Lisbon Airport and Portela Airport.
 It is located 7km from the city center of Lisbon, Portugal's capital.